clarkehardy/NeutrinoPlots/README.md

 ## About

 This package is intended to enable the user to easily reproduce some of the typical plots used in neutrino physics for papers, theses, or talks.
-Currently, code has been implemented to reproduce the "Lobster Plot," with the option to show the probability density in the parameter space in addition to the usual 3&sigma; contours.
+Currently, code has been implemented to reproduce the "lobster plot," with the option to show the probability density in the parameter space in addition to the usual 3&sigma; contours.
 This is done using a Markov Chain Monte Carlo (MCMC) to sample the marginalized posterior distribution of the effective Majorana mass, as described in Ref. \[1\].

 ## Installation